bigfix/developer.bigfix.com/site/pages/relevance/tutorial.md

 object by just writing "environment".

 Notice the difference in plurality of `variable` between the two relevance clauses.
 Use the *singular form* when expect exactly one result, and use the *plural form* otherwise.
-See the guide on [Singular and Plural](/guide/basics/singular-and-plural.html/) for more details.
+See the guide on [Plurals](/relevance/guide/basics/singular-and-plural.html) for more details.

 You can query the various properties of the `environment variable` object.
 To return the name or value of the environment variable, use the following commands respectively: